The 18 Best Pipedrive Alternatives for Your Business in 2026

 • Multiple sales pipeline management

-• Custom sales activities tracking
+• Custom sales activity tracking

 • Territory management tools

-• Native mobile application for on-the-go access
+• Native mobile app

 Pros and cons

-✓ Affordable base plan with essential features
+✓ Affordable base plan with all the essential features

 ✓ Intuitive and user-friendly interface